 The course project, Assessment for CLD Learners: A Training for Teachers, requires candidates to create a training program for teachers or administrators from the candidate's own district on the topic of CLD assessment in its various forms.
 Analyzing assessments in terms of linguistic and cultural appropriateness, candidates develop a language acquisition plan for a CLD student as well as methods for identifying giftedness and learning disabilities.

-This course includes field-based activities that take place in a K-12 school/district setting.
+This course includes 10 hours of field-based activities that take place in a K-12 school/district community setting.

 Course Learning Objectives